 Related work units continuously monitor the adequacy of SPI related to changes in internal and external conditions and increase the capacity of the SPI hence its effectiveness can be improved.
-Meanwhile, if there are weaknesses in the SPI, both identified by the Work Unit (risk taking unit), Internal Audit Unit and other parties, it is immediately reported to the Management, and significant matter are also reported to the Board of Commissioners.
+Meanwhile, if there are weaknesses in the SPI, both identified by the Work Unit (risk taking unit), Internal Audit Unit and other parties, it is immediately reported to the Company's Board of Commissioners and Directors.

-Compliance with SEOJK No. 35/SEOJK.03/2017 on Internal Control Standard Guidelines for Commercial Banks and considers the principles/practices of internal control that apply internationally (international best practices).
+Compliance with SEOJK No. 35/ SEOJK.03/2017 on Internal Control Standard Guidelines for Commercial Banks

 SPI consists of 5 (five) components that are interrelated with each other and are effectively applied by all levels of organization in the Company in order to achieve the Company's objectives.
-The SPI component implemented by the Bank refers to the provisions of the Regulator
+The SPI component implemented by the Bank refers to the provisions of the Regulator and considers the principles/practices of internal control that apply internationally (international best practices).